jeremiahcodes/enterprise_cms_wagtail/DEPLOYMENT.md

 This command will:

 1. Build and push your Docker image to Azure Container Registry
-2. Provision all Azure resources (Container Apps, PostgreSQL, Storage, etc.)
+2. Provision all Azure resources (App Service, PostgreSQL, Storage, etc.)
-3. Deploy your application
+3. Deploy your application to App Service
 4. Run database migrations
 5. Set up all necessary configurations